-Investment is a challenge for foreign expats in Japan.
-In particular, American expats face obstacles that can make investment seem an infeasible task.
+Investment can be a challenge for any expat.
+In particular, Americans living in Japan face obstacles that can make investing seem an impossible task.
 One such obstacle is the tax laws in Japan and America.
 Both the United States and Japan have strict international tax laws.
 Failing to adhere to tax laws has dire consequences.
 However, tax laws are only part of the investment dilemma expats face.

 The Foreign Account Tax Compliance Act, known as FATCA, is a major complicating factor expats living in Japan face.
 FATCA requires the finances of Americans living abroad to be fully transparent.

 Suppose an American expat holds Japanese stocks in an account with Nomura holdings, a popular Japanese brokerage.
-FATCA requires Americans and foreign financial institutions to disclose these stock holdings.
+FATCA dictates these stock holdings must be disclosed.
 And FATCA isn’t an honor system; the US requires FFIs to send the financial information of American clients to the IRS.

 The IRS taxes foreign investments as either ordinary income or as capital gains.
 Whether the investor pays ordinary income tax or capital gains tax is dependent on the assets they hold.